Reality-Hack/realityhack.world-frontend/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Type Generation

+In order to generate types from the backend, run `npm run gen-types`.
+It will fetch the types from the dev environment and write them to schema.d.ts.

 ## Formatting

 If using VS Code, use the following plugins so you can see inline linting errors: